How to Knit a Name Plaque

 Ensure all lettering and any extra knitted detailing are sewn onto the main front piece.

-Sew on both ends of the finger-knitted handle onto the inside of the front surface, about 1cm from the top for added strength.
+Sew on both ends of the finger-knitted handle onto the inside of the front main piece, about 1cm from the top for added strength.
 Adjust the length of the handle according to your preference.

-Oversew row ends. and over the cast on and cast off stitches of the two main pieces, over the cardboard support.
+Oversew row ends, and the cast-on and cast-off stitches of the two main pieces, over the cardboard support.
 Fasten off loose ends.

 Make it Different!